xTellarin/alexandria-docker/README.md

 # Other notes / FAQ

-You are now ready to use Alexandria.
-If you want to dive deeper on customization, I've got more (illustrated) documentation for you [on my blog](https://blog.tellarin.dev/alexandria).
+You are now ready to use Tianyi.
+If you want to dive deeper on customization, I've got more (illustrated) documentation for you [on my blog](https://blog.tellarin.dev/tianyi).

 **Q: The app doesn't start: _Error starting userland proxy: listen tcp4 0.0.0.0:80_**